obsidiansystems/ledger-app-nervos/README.md

 This application has been developed against our forks of [CKB-CLI](https://github.com/obsidiansystems/ckb-cli) and [CKB](https://github.com/obsidiansystems/ckb).
 Most instructions assume you have the [Nix](https://nixos.org/nix/) Package Manager, which you can install on any Linux distribution or MacOS.
 Application and wallet developers who would like to support Ledger can do so with [LedgerJS](https://github.com/obsidiansystems/ledgerjs/tree/nervos).

-# Prepare machine to talk to ledger
+# Preparing your machine to talk to ledger devices

 On Linux, the "udev" rules must be set up to allow your user to communicate with the ledger device.